yofot/ECSorg/README.md

 }
 ```

+Make sure the the authorization and websiteBotAuth are the same in appsettings.json file in services/Roblox/Roblox.Website.

 Once that's done, in services/game-server, run ```npm i```, then ```npm run build```, then ```npm run start```.
 If everything is correctly, in a few seconds you should see "[info] new connection" in the console of game-server.
 Request a render, and if everything went properly, it will work.

-Step 9.
-To finish the frontend, open services/2016-roblox-main in a terminal, then run ```npm i``` this will show the main page and fix the Network error.

-Note that you will need to configure a lot more things, Also games that you play will redirect to roblox. anyways these are just the basics
+Note that you will need to configure a lot more things, Also games that you try to play will redirect to roblox. anyways these are just the basics